-Knowledge Fill in the blanks by choosing the correct preposition: The boy is the box. (behind / in front of)
+Knowledge 1.
+Fill in the blanks by choosing the correct preposition: The boy is the box. (behind / in front of)

-The lion is the bushes. (between / around)

-The ball is(in / under) the box.

-Fill in the blanks using the correct transition word from the box given below:

-Next First Finally

-How to make breakfast 1

-Skill D 2.
-B raw images, if needed. elow are the steps done ou upcycle a plastic bottle?
-Write the procedure to do so. if needed. e steps done to make a cotton T-shirt.
-Arrange them in the by writing the correct step number below each picture.
+The lion is t (between / around) The ball is (in / under) Fill in the blanks using the correct transition word from the box given below: Next First Finally 3.
+1, take two 2, spread butter and jam on one sid slices together and it is re below: 4 cm Skill 2.
+Draw images, if needed.
+Below are the steps done a plastic bottle?
+Write the e to make a cotton T-shirt. he correct step number b Arrange them in the Discover/ Conceptual nful to our Earth than pap use of plastic in your hom

-Discover/ Conceptual , , ,

-21st Century Skill

-Communication:

-Exhibiting the upcycled products to family members and delivering a presentation on the procedure.

-Creativity:

-- 1. Creating an 'Upcycle Manual' - 2.
-Creating your 'own material' and explaining its properties. - 3.
-Listing other ways to upcycle a waste product.

-Critical Thinking:

-- 1. Writing an empathetic response as an aquatic animal, highlighting how plastic pollution affects their lives. - 2.
-Analysing different ideas on upcycling a waste product and its use.
+21st Century Skill Communication: Exhibiting the upcycled products to family members and delivering a presentation on the procedure.
+Creativity: 1.
+Creating an 'Upcycle Manual' 2.
+Creating your 'own material' and explaining its properties.
+3. Listing other ways to upcycle a waste product.
+Critical Thinking: 1.
+Writing an empathetic response as an aquatic animal, highlighting how plastic pollution affects their lives.
+2. Analysing different ideas on upcycling a waste product and its use.